All-on-4

-The All-On-Bar solution, with the latest technology, computer aid design/Mill (cad/cam) the all-on-4 has evolved including the All-on-bar concept, which is adding a milled titanium bar structure to the dental implants which helps keep them working together.
-Protecting the implants from failures even after the hybrid bridge is broken. this concept helps the clinician provide a better long-lasting solution, instead of a conversion-denture which is a chair side repair and modified denture.
-The All-On-Bar reduces the appointments, eliminating the Denture Conversion Temporary by replacing it with a long lasting hybrid, some patients keep this option as their final due to a lower budget or because the space is limited for other final solutions.
+The All-On-4 solution, with the latest technology in computer aid design/Mill (cad/cam) has evolved including the All-on-bar concept, which is adding a milled titanium bar structure to the dental implants, which helps them working together to protect the implants from failure, even after the hybrid bridge is broken.
+This concept helps the clinician provide a better long-lasting solution, instead of a conversion-denture which is a chair side repair and modified denture.
+The All-On-Bar reduces the appointments, eliminating the Denture Conversion technique, by replacing it with a long lasting hybrid.
+Some patients keep this option as their final due to a lower budget or because the space is limited for other final solutions.

-Pmma or Denture teeth over the titanium bar wears out over time and need replacement, this is a controversial topic since the Pmma has the advantage of been shuck absorbent.
-This helps the implants receive less stress during mastication forces but keeping a solid structure on the inside.many processionals think this is a better solution, keeping in mind that the bridge can be switch to a new one a few years after.
+PMMA (polymethyl methacrylate AKA acrylic) or denture teeth over the titanium bar wears out over time and needs replacement, this is a controversial topic since the PMMA has the advantage of being shock absorbent.
+This helps the implants receive less stress during mastication forces but keeping a solid structure on the inside.
+Many professionals think this is a better solution, keeping in mind that the bridge can be switched to a new one a few years after.

+In recent years zirconium has become a highly researched material and has shown to be one of the best options for the prosthetic teeth used in the All-on-4 procedure.
+Implants created from zirconium have many benefits and are much more durable than your average, run of the mill ceramic or PMMA implants.
+Unlike dentures which can slip out of place or ceramic and PMMA veneers which are prone to chip, zirconium implants offer greater longevity.
+Thus, they are often seen as a lifelong investment rather than a temporary solution.
+Zirconia is also a natural compound, and its translucent material allows light to pass through, creating a more natural and whiter smile compared to more traditional materials that block the light, making teeth appear false.